 Data extraction

-After choosing the studies that were to be included in the study, a guide was used to gather relevant information from these studies.
+After choosing the studies that were to be included in the review, a guide was used to gather relevant information from these studies.
 The guide included the study objectives, the study design, the intervention setting, the study population, the scales and measures that were used and lastly the findings of the study.
 Elasy et al. (2001) gave a description of the main components for diabetes interventions and these were utilized in the extraction of data from these studies.
-These main components include; the target for the intervention, the types of assessments that were conducted, the intervention’s components, time and intensity, the ones providing the intervention and the diabetes-related component.
+These main components include; the target for the intervention, the types of assessments that were conducted, the intervention’s components, time and intensity, those providing the intervention and the diabetes-related component.

 Validity Assessment